 Third Place Books

-Seattle’s miniature Barnes and Noble, a two-store chain that chooses breadth over depth and quirkiness.
-No shame in that, because sometimes you’d rather find the bestseller you’re looking for instead of crawl through the dusty stacks.
+Seattle’s miniature Barnes and Noble, Third Place Books is a two-store chain that chooses breadth over depth and quirkiness.
 Both locations are pleasant spacious locations with great cafes attached.

 - 17171 Bothell Way NE, Lake Forest Park